Protecting your retirement from market volatility

 1. Invest for income

 One way to help reduce your retirement plan’s vulnerability to a volatile market is by considering investment-grade bonds and dividend-paying stocks.
-Investors can collect regular income from these investments to support spending needs, while leaving the principal investments untouched—at least until the market recovers.
+Investors may be able to collect regular income from these investments to support spending needs, while leaving the principal investments untouched—at least until the market recovers.

 However, there are drawbacks to consider.
 Some companies may reduce or suspend dividend payments during extended periods of market volatility or economic stress.
-What’s more, depending on the size of your nest egg and your regular spending needs in retirement, the income collected from high-quality bonds and/or dividend-paying stocks, alone, may not be enough to live on.
+What’s more, depending on the size of your nest egg and your regular spending needs in retirement, the income you can collect from high-quality bonds and/or dividend-paying stocks may not be sufficient to live on.

 Annuities are another way to provide a reliable stream of income that may reduce or even eliminate the need to sell portfolio assets with high return potential during moments of market stress.
 What’s more, annuities with guaranteed income-protection benefits provide a set amount of income for life, which means you don’t run the risk of ever outliving your savings.